 We are very grateful to our main show sponsors for their support.

-The Vineyard & Winery Show is proud, and honoured, to have the support of some of the most prominent businesses in the sector and the organisers thank the main sponsors Berlin Packaging, CLM, Hutchinsons, Royston Labels and Vitifruit.
+The Vineyard & Winery Show is proud, and honoured, to have the support of some of the most prominent businesses in the sector and the organisers thank the main sponsors Berlin Packaging, CLM, Hutchinsons, Royston Labels, Vitifruit and NFU Mutual.

 Bruni Erben, set up nearly 70 years ago and now owned by Berlin Packaging, specialises in bottles, closures and the machinery that brings those two elements together securely, as well as filling and packaging equipment.